 Many incidents (e.g. building fire, police response) could require an evacuation of all or part of the campus.
 All employees must evacuate the building when notified to do so.
+The type of evacuation or protective measure may be specified as part of the notification.
 Please refer to Policy & Procedure 390-10 for more information on Campus Emergency Policy.